reo7sp/tgbot-cpp/README.md

 Documentation is located [here](http://reo7sp.github.io/tgbot-cpp).

+## Forks

+The largest fork of this library is https://github.com/foxcpp/tgbot-cpp.
+There is a development of payment and video notes APIs and more.

 ## Library compilation

 Firstly you need to install some dependencies such as Boost and build tools such as CMake.
 On Debian-based distibutives you can do it with these commands: